vertexclique/tokamak/CONTRIBUTING.md

 ## Working on a Feature Branch

 Let's assume you want to fix a bug or write a new feature.
-Instead of working directly on the `master` branch of the repository, it is often preferable to make changes in a separate branch and merge that branch back into `master` once everything is ready.
+Instead of working directly on the `develop` branch of the repository, it is often preferable to make changes in a separate branch and merge that branch back into `develop` once everything is ready.
 Let's create a new branch for our feature, called `myfeature`: